History of Yakima Airport

 The airport is owned by the City of Yakima and is managed by current airport staff.
 Maintenance and operations of the airport are funded solely through revenue generated by the airport.

 The Yakima Air Terminal-McAllister Field provides the Yakima Valley with air transportation services and facilities.
-This includes commercial air service provided by Alaska Airlines, charter air service provided by Swift Air and Sun Country Airlines, air cargo service provided by FedEx and United Parcel Services, emergency medical flights, aircraft manufacturing and testing, corporate aviation, and general aviation.
+This includes commercial air service provided by Alaska Airlines, air cargo service provided by FedEx and United Parcel Services, emergency medical flights, aircraft manufacturing and testing, corporate aviation, and general aviation.

 The Yakima Air Terminal-McAllister Field is a Federal Aviation Administration (FAA) Part 139 certificated airport with its primary runway (Runway 09/27) classified as an Airport Reference Code (ARC) C-III.
 Runway 09/27 is able to accommodate a Boeing 737-800 aircraft or similar.
 The airport is equipped with Airport Rescue and Fire Fighting (ARFF) capabilities maintained at an ARFF Index B, upgradable to Index C upon request (indexes are based on aircraft type and frequency that serves the airport).
 The primary runway is 7,604 feet long by 150 feet wide and is equipped with a Precision Approach Instrument Landing System, which accommodates aircraft operations in adverse weather conditions.
 The secondary runway (Runway 4/22) is 3,835 feet long by 150 feet wide and will accommodate smaller aircraft operations during times when the primary runway is not available, during high crosswind times, and for flight training.
 Both runways have parallel taxiways that measure the full length of each runway with connecting taxiways located at strategic points.